alex35469/Traffic-Analysis-on-wearables/Attack/README.md

 `python cache_data.py`

-Please, also create a plots folder in the Attack folder if it does not exist.
+note: This might take some time.

-note: This might take some time. all plots will go in this folder when launching scripts.
+Please, also create a plots folder in the Attack folder if it does not exist yet.
+All plots will go in this folder when launching scripts.

-## Reproducibiilty
+## Reproducibilty

 ### Single-Action capture evaluation
 To reproduce the results on Single-Action capture (Chap):

  `python evalute.py <smartwatch>`
 where smartwatch can be `huawei_open`, `huawei_inApp`, `huawei`, `fossil` or `iwatch`.